camunda-community-hub/zeebe-hazelcast-exporter/README.md

 ### Docker

-A docker image is published to [DockerHub](https://hub.docker.com/r/camunda/zeebe-with-hazelcast-exporter) that is based on the Zeebe image and includes the Hazelcast exporter (the exporter is enabled by default).
+A docker image is published to [GitHub Packages](https://github.com/orgs/camunda-community-hub/packages/container/package/zeebe-with-hazelcast-exporter) that is based on the Zeebe image and includes the Hazelcast exporter (the exporter is enabled by default).

 ```
-docker pull camunda/zeebe-with-hazelcast-exporter:latest
+docker pull ghcr.io/camunda-community-hub/zeebe-with-hazelcast-exporter:latest
 ```

 For a local setup, the repository contains a [docker-compose file](docker/docker-compose.yml).
 It starts a Zeebe broker with the Hazelcast exporter.
 The version of the exporter is defined in the `.env` file.